What are the best golf resorts in continental Europe?

 Getting there Marbella airport is 25 mins away.

 This represents a huge leap up the list from its 2018 position.
 How can that happen?
-Two reasons: firstly, we made an error with where it was ranked two years ago, mainly on the back of it not being visited by sufficient numbers on the panel in recent times; but also, secondly, because La Cala has indubitably got significantly better under new owners since then – to the point where it is now comfortably one of Europe’s top 20.
+Two reasons: firstly, we made an error with where it was ranked two years ago, mainly on the back of it not being visited by sufficient numbers on the panel in recent times; but also, secondly, because La Cala has indubitably got significantly better since then – to the point where it is now comfortably one of Europe’s top 20.

 That has manifested itself firstly in a thorough renovation of the courses.
 None are Continental Top 100 entrants, but Europa has the potential to nudge close to the fringes.
 Nevertheless, it’s true there isn’t a jewel in La Cala’s crown… but what it does have are 54 evenly-balanced holes.